CodeIgniter 4 MongoDB Tutorial

 On Windows: Double-click the .exe file, follow the on-screen instructions, and complete the installation.

-On macOS: Open the .dmg file, drag MongoDB Compass into the Applications folder.
+On macOS: Open the .dmg file, and drag MongoDB Compass into the Applications folder.

 On Linux: Extract the .tgz file, and run Compass by navigating to the extracted folder and using the terminal to start the application.